Gary C. Kelly: Career

-On January 10, 2017, Kelly announced changes to the Company's executive Leadership ranks with Thomas M. Nealon named as President and Michael G. Van de Ven named as the airline's Chief Operating Officer.
+On January 10, 2017, Kelly announced changes to the company's executive leadership ranks with Thomas M. Nealon named as president and Michael G. Van de Ven named as the airline's chief operating officer.
 These changes were effective immediately.
-Kelly retained the title of Chairman and Chief Executive Officer.
+Kelly retained the title of chairman and chief executive officer.

 After agreeing to take a salary cut to prevent employee furloughs, his base salary reduced to zero until the end of 2021.
-After Congress passed additional Payroll Support Program (PSP) measures, the SWA BoD retroactively reinstated Gary Kelly's full salary.

 On 23 June 2021, Kelly announced he would relinquish his role as CEO in February 2022, with Bob Jordan announced to take his place at that time.
-He will remain as Executive Chairman of the board until at least 2026.
+Kelly said he would remain as executive chairman of the board until at least 2026.

 On December 15, 2021, Kelly testified against mask mandates on airplanes at a Senate Committee on Commerce, Science, and Transportation hearing while sitting unmasked next to other unmasked senior airline executives opposed to mask mandates; two days later he tested positive for COVID-19.